ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * If the 'inclusion\_flag' encodes the CBOR simple value False, the handler returns the public keys of group members whose roles match with 'role\_filter' and, at the same time, not having their node identifier specified in 'id\_filter'.

-The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by the application profile (OPT3, REQ1, REQ25).
+The specific format of public keys as well as identifiers, roles and combination of roles of group members MUST be specified by It is REQUIRED of application profiles of this specification (REQ1, REQ6, REQ25).

-The KDC verifies that the group name of the /ace-group/GROUPNAME path is a subset of the 'scope' stored in the access token associated to this Client.
-The KDC also verifies that the roles the Client is granted in the group allow it to perform this operation on this resource (REQ10).
-If either verification fails, the KDC MUST respond with a 4.03 (Forbidden) error message.

-If verification succeeds, the handler identifies the public keys of the current group members for which either:
+The handler identifies the public keys of the current group members for which either:

   - the role identifier matches with one of those indicated in the request; note that the request can contain a "combination of roles", where the handler select all group members who have all roles included in the combination.

   - the node identifier matches with one of those indicated in the request.

-Then, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the following parameters from {{gid-post}}.
+If all verifications succeed, the handler returns a 2.05 (Content) message response with payload formatted as a CBOR map, containing only the following parameters from {{gid-post}}.

 * 'num', which encodes the version number of the current group keying material.